CanaryTek/clab-ceph-ansible/labs/03_Setup_iSCSI_GW.md

 We will need the following **unofficial** packages installed in all iSCSI GW hosts:

-  * kernel: a 4.16 kernel with needed patches (https://github.com/ceph/ceph-client)
+  * **kernel:** a 4.17 kernel with needed patches (https://github.com/ceph/ceph-client)
-  * ceph-iscsi-config: configuration modules for managing iscsi gateways for ceph (https://github.com/ceph/ceph-iscsi-config)
+  * **ceph-iscsi-config:** configuration modules for managing iscsi gateways for ceph (https://github.com/ceph/ceph-iscsi-config)
-  * ceph-iscsi-cli: cli for managing ceph/iscsi gateways built using LIO (https://github.com/ceph/ceph-iscsi-cli)
+  * **ceph-iscsi-cli:** cli for managing ceph/iscsi gateways built using LIO (https://github.com/ceph/ceph-iscsi-cli)
-  * tcmu-runner: userspace side of the LIO TCM-User backstore, compiled with last librbd1 with needed locking support (https://github.com/open-iscsi/tcmu-runner/)
+  * **tcmu-runner:** userspace side of the LIO TCM-User backstore, compiled with last librbd1 with needed locking support (https://github.com/open-iscsi/tcmu-runner/)
-  * python-rtslib: Python library for configuring the Linux kernel-based multiprotocol SCSI target (LIO) (https://github.com/open-iscsi/rtslib-fb)
+  * **python-rtslib**: Python library for configuring the Linux kernel-based multiprotocol SCSI target (LIO) (https://github.com/open-iscsi/rtslib-fb)

 To simplify deployment we have created a yum repository with the right version for all needed packages and it's dependencies (http://yumrepo.modularit.net/repos/ceph-iscsi-centos-7/ceph-iscsi-centos-7.repo)